claranet/terraform-azurerm-app-service/README.md

 ## Limitations
 * Diagnostics logs only works fine for Windows for now.
 * Untested with App Service slots
+* Only one connection string can be set

 ## Usage
 You can use this module by including it this way: